- Vegetables: broccoli, tomatoes

 - Soil Management: nutrient mineralization

-- Determine potentially mineralizable N and rates of N mineralization for 48 organic materials (manures, composts, other organic fertilizers), and determine the effect of soil texture on N mineralization rates of organic materials.
+Objective 1. a) Determine potentially mineralizable N and rates of N mineralization for 49 organic materials (manures, composts, other organic fertilizers), and b) determine the effect of soil texture on N mineralization rates of organic materials.

-- Calibrate NIRS/VNIRS to estimate mineralizable N and rates of N mineralization for 48 organic materials.
+Objective 2.
+Calibrate NIRS/VNIRS to estimate mineralizable N and rates of N mineralization for 49 organic materials.

-- Collect PAN data from plots at the UGA farm and at the four cooperating farmers, and use the data to calibrate and validate the PAN calculator.
+Objective 4.
+Collect PAN data from plots at the UGA farm and at cooperating farms, and use the data to calibrate and validate the PAN calculator.

 Objective 5.
 Disseminate the N mineralization data, availability of the NIRS/VNIRS analysis for organic materials, and web-based PAN calculator to the public, farmers, and extension agents.